JulienGadanho/redacteur-autopublish-1/README.txt

 Ce plugin vous permet de publier vos textes depuis la plateforme Redacteur.site Il utilise comme base le plugin de la plateforme Soumettre.fr

-== Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/redacteur-autopublish` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Create your account on https://redacteur.site/
-1. Go to your User Profile and get your API credentials
-1. Use the Autopublish menu to sync with Redacteur.site

-== FAQ ==

 = Filtres =